Jbleezy/BO2-Reimagined/README.md

 * All zombies go after player holding the meat
 * 60% move speed while holding the meat
 * Player who threw the meat can meat themself
+* Attracts zombies more consistently on ground
+* Decreased attract radius on ground by 50%
 * Decreased time on ground from 16 seconds to 10 seconds
 * Bounces off walls when thrown
 * Changed powerup fx color to blue